 In its original version in 2014, SAE J3016 was based on previous work developed by the German Federal Highway Research Institute (BASt) and the National Highway Traffic Safety Administration (NHTSA).
-The table below shows the taxonomy defined by SAE J3016 in its first version, along with a comparison with BASt and NHTSA levels.
+Table 1 shows the taxonomy defined by SAE J3016 in its first version, along with a comparison with BASt and NHTSA levels.